 Learning Goals for Students Completing the MH or MSS Degree

-When students complete one of our degrees we want students to have the ability to demonstrate the “capacity to integrate knowledge and modes of thinking drawn from two or more disciplines to produce a cognitive advancement…in ways that would have been unlikely through single disciplinary means.”
+When students complete either the MH or MSS degree we want them to have the ability to demonstrate the “capacity to integrate knowledge and modes of thinking drawn from two or more disciplines to produce a cognitive advancement…in ways that would have been unlikely through single disciplinary means.”
 Fundementally we want students to demonstrate foundational knowledge of critical theories and concepts within the Humanities or Social Sciences depending on degree sought.
 Student proficiency in either the Humanities or Social Science is demonstrated through writing with the following benchmarks in mind:

 - “Interdisciplinary grounding” - student selects appropriate disciplines to solve unique problems; concepts are used in accurate but nuanced ways befitting of multiple perspectives